DIK BARTON TITANIC EXPLORER • White Star Heritage Exhibition, 23 March - 14 April • Book tickets: titanicaberdeen.com

-RMS TITANIC INC. Operations Director
+RMS TITANIC INC. Former Director of Operations

 ‣ First Briton to dive the RMS Titanic.